GSA/digitalgov.gov/content/news/2021/03/2021-03-23-tts-reflects-black-histories-to-celebrate-year-round.md

 ---

-*Reference to a corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the General Services Administration.*
+*Reference to a corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the U.S. General Services Administration.*